347th Rescue Wing: Moody AFB

 The 347th TFW flew the McDonnell-Douglas F-4E until 1988, upgrading to the Block 15 General Dynamics F-16A/B. In 1990 the Wing upgraded again to the Block 40 F-16C/D. Moody won the Commander-in-Chief's Installation Excellence Award for 1991, and the 1994 Verne Orr Award, which is presented by the Air Force Association to the unit that most effectively uses human resources to accomplish its mission.
 In June 1997, the 347th TFW was awarded the Air Force Outstanding Unit Award for the eighth time in its illustrious history.

 On 1 October 1991, the 347th TFW was redesignated the 347th Fighter Wing (FW).
 On 1 June 1992 the 347th FW was assigned to the newly activated Air Combat Command (ACC).

-As a result of the August 1992 destruction of Homestead AFB Florida by Hurricane Andrew, the 31st Fighter Wing's 307th FS and 308th FS were initially evacuated to Moody AFB prior to the hurricane making landfall.
-With Homstead unusable for an extended period after the hurricane, on 20 November the squadrons were permanently assigned to the 347th TFW making it the largest F-16 wing in the USAF.
+As a result of the August 1992 destruction of Homestead AFB Florida by Hurricane Andrew, the 31st Fighter Wing's 307th Fighter Squadron and 308th Fighter Squadron were initially evacuated to Moody AFB prior to the hurricane making landfall.
+With Homestead unusable for an extended period after the hurricane, on 20 November the squadrons were permanently assigned to the 347th TFW making it the largest F-16 wing in the USAF.
 On 1 April 1994, the 308th FS was moved without personnel or equipment to the 56th Fighter Wing at Luke AFB, Arizona, replacing the 311th FS.
 The squadrons Block 40 F-16s were sent to United States Air Forces Europe (USAFE).

 On 1 July 1994, the Air Force redesignated the 347th Fighter Wing to the 347th Wing, a force projection, air/land composite wing.
 Squadrons of the 347th Wing were: